hkima1/BlockExplorer/blockexplorer/README.md

   Technologies Used
 React (functional components, hooks)

+Technologies Used
-Alchemy SDK for blockchain data fetching
++ Alchemy SDK for blockchain data fetching

-Tailwind CSS for styling
++ Tailwind CSS for styling

-Ethereum cryptography libraries for wallet management
++ Ethereum cryptography libraries for wallet management

 Contribution
-Feel free to fork and submit pull requests!
++ Feel free to fork and submit pull requests!
-Issues and suggestions are welcome.
++ Issues and suggestions are welcome.

 License
 MIT License © [Hkima]